ogniskogracza/obs-cursor-overlay/README[ENG]-v1.0.txt

 2. CROSS-PLATFORM SUPPORT
 ======================================================================

-OBS Pointer is designed to work on:
+OBS CURSOR OVERLAY is designed to work on:

     Windows
     macOS